perfect apps enriched with latest

 Well, the clue for how NFC work is hidden in its name itself.
 The technology operates between the two devices that are in close proximity and enables communication when the devices get connected and identification protocols validate the device for secure data transfer.
 The NFC tags embedded in the mobile phones exchange the data over radio waves without needing to pair them and providing the passcode.

 The technology works in three ways: a peer-to-peer mode in which two active devices can swap the data; a read/write mode wherein one active device catch the data transmitted by the passive device; card emulation where the device is itself used as a contactless card.
 Active and passive are the two modes of operation where the former can generate the radio field to send and receive the data while the latter one can just transmit the data.

 A research has predicted that the global NFC market will become a net worth of $47.3 billion by 2024.

 NFC’s future looks positive with its accelerating market size, but what’s increasing the NFC importance globally.
 Here’s the answer:

-There are multiple technologies around us like- Bluetooth that enables the seamless communication among the digital devices, then why NFC is picking up the pace.
-The reason is unlike Bluetooth, the NFC chips won’t go through the long process of making device discoverable, searching for the device and entering the passcode to establish a connection to send or receive the data.
+There are multiple technologies around us like- Bluetooth that enables seamless communication among digital devices, then why NFC is picking up the pace.
+The reason is unlike Bluetooth, the NFC chips won’t go through the long process of making the device discoverable, searching for the device and entering the passcode to establish a connection to send or receive the data.
 The no inductive coupling, and the absence of manual pairing enable the connection faster.